danielsnick3/linked-blog-starter-md/Npc’s/Minor Npc’s/Hanami/Putrid Darrowind.md

 Giganto Drop: As a bonus action, this creature attempts to throw a large or smaller creature.
 If the creature is sleeping the throwing distance is doubled.

-Painful Sprint: As an action, this creature moves up to their speed slipping past creature collision
+Painful Sprint: As an action, this creature moves up to their speed slipping past other creatures ignoring their size.
+Any unconscious creature this creature passes within 5 ft of during this move is thrown by Giganto Drop as a triggered action.